 This clever lasagna uses thinly sliced zucchini and eggplant in place of traditional lasagna noodles, and to be honest, I could barely tell the difference.
 I made a quick marinara, but store-bought could easily be used to make this a bit faster.
 Also, you really need a mandoline for this recipe to get nice, uniform, thin slices on the veg.
 Invest in one – I love mine and use it all the time!

 What I used:

-- Mario Batali‘s recipe for marinara (or 4 cups store-bought marinara)
+- Marinara recipe (or 4 cups store-bought marinara) below

 - 1 medium eggplant

 - 2-3 large zucchini

 - 2 cloves garlic, peeled and minced/grated

 - Slice the eggplant and zucchini into 1/4″ slices the long way.

 - Preheat oven to 400.
 Arrange cooling racks on top of two baking sheets and spray them both down with cooking spray.
 Arrange the eggplant and zucchini on top of the cooking racks and season with salt and pepper.
 Spray with cooking spray.
 Roast 17-20 minutes.
 You will probably have to do this in several batches, depending on the size of your baking sheets.
 If you do not have cooling racks, you can place the veg directly on your baking sheet, but you’ll have to flip the veg halfway through the roasting time.

 - Meanwhile, mix the eggs, ricotta, basil, 1/4 cup of pecorino, lemon zest, red pepper flakes, and salt and pepper in a medium bowl; set aside.